darktable-org/dtdocs/content/module-reference/processing-modules/color-contrast.md

 # module controls

-green vs. magenta
+green-magenta contrast
-: Change the color contrast of green vs. magenta
+: Change the green-magenta color contrast.
+This is equivalent to raising or lowering the steepness of the a\* curve in Lab.
+Lower values desaturate greens and magenta, while higher values increase their saturation.

-blue vs. yellow
+blue-yellow contrast
-: Change the color contrast of blue vs. yellow
+: Change the blue-yellow color contrast.
+This is equivalent to raising or lowering the steepness of the b\* curve in Lab.
+Lower values desaturate blues and yellows, while higher values increase their saturation.